Hawker Seahawk FGA Mk.6 Royal Navy Carrier-Based Fighter Trumpeter 1/48

 The engine nozzles are located at the root of the main wing.
-There seems to be a vertical line, a step was big, so I filled with putty and made it smooth.
+There seems to be a vertical line, a step was big, so I filled it with putty and made it smooth.

 I suppose the British fighters have a beautiful body line like Spitfire and Hurricane.

 It was an easy assembly kit generally.
 I made the first-generation fighter jet again, following the last Sabre.
 Recently, I built a lot of airplane plastic models.
 I like both the jet and propeller planes.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.